 - 1 1/2 teaspoons baking soda

-- In a large bowl, cream together the butter, peanut butter and sugars with a hand mixer (or use a stand mixer).
+- In a large bowl, cream together the butter, peanut butter and sugars with a hand mixer.

 - Add in the Sriracha, eggs, and vanilla.
 Continue mixing until well combined.

-- In another medium bowl, add the flour, baking powder, baking soda, and salt, and mix.
+- In another medium bowl, whisk together the flour, baking powder, baking soda, and salt.

-- Slowly mix the flour mixture into the peanut butter mixture (I did it in three parts) until fully combined.
+- In three parts, add the flour mixture to the peanut butter mixture, fully combining between each addition.
+The dough should be soft but not sticky.
 If the dough is still sticky, add an extra tablespoon of flour and mix.
 Keep doing this until the dough no longer sticks to your hand.
-I think it took two extra tablespoons for me.

 - Fold in the chocolate chips.